 The word used in the New Testament for disciple is mathētēs.
-According to William Mounce this word means learner or disciple and is a technical term for the followers of Jesus.
-It is also used for the followers of John the Baptist, for Moses, and for the Pharisees.
+According to William Mounce, this word means learner or disciple and is a technical term for the followers of Jesus.
+It is also used for the followers of John the Baptist, Moses, and the Pharisees.

-In the New Testament world a disciple was one who would join themselves to a rabbi, or teacher, becoming a part of his school.
+In the New Testament world, a disciple was one who would join themselves to a rabbi, or teacher, becoming a part of his school.
 This involved leaving behind the life they had known and spending all of their time with their rabbi.
 In a sense, it was like going off to college.
-The difference being that you had one teacher rather than many.
+The difference is having one teacher rather than many.

 Being a disciple was not an end in itself.
 A disciple was ultimately expected to be a rabbi himself, teaching other disciples the things they had learned, and were learning, from their rabbi.

 A fan is someone who sits on the sideline and cheers on their team or favorite performer.
 They may invest some time in learning about their team or performer.
 And they may invest in purchasing some of the appropriate swag so that they can fly the team colors.
 But the fan watches the performance from the stands.
 They do not get directly involved.
 And if their team disappoints them, they may switch their allegiance to one they find more satisfying.

 But a disciple is not a passive observer or consumer of entertainment.
 A disciple is much more than a fan.
 He is an active part of the team.
 He invests time in preparing to play.
 In learning the playbook.
 And in practicing with the team.
 And on game day he is suited up and ready to play, performing whatever role he has been given.

 Jesus called twelve men to follow him and be his disciples.
 These men left behind their nets, their tax booth, and whatever else they did before.
 And they followed Jesus wherever he went, learning all he had to teach them.
 And, in the end, he told them in turn to make disciples.